ebanalyse/NERDA/docs/index.md

-Not only is `NERDA` a mesmerizing muppet-like character. `NERDA` is also a python package, that offers a slick easy-to-use interface for fine-tuning pretrained transformers for Named Entity Recognitions (=NER) tasks.
+Not only is `NERDA` a mesmerizing muppet-like character. `NERDA` is also a python package, that offers a slick easy-to-use interface for fine-tuning pretrained transformers for Named Entity Recognition (=NER) tasks.

 You can also utilize `NERDA` to access a selection of *precooked* `NERDA` models,